 INTERAGENCY FORMATS FOR CURRENT AND PENDING SUPPORT AND BIOGRAPHICAL SKETCHES https://nsf.gov/bfa/dias/policy/nsfapprovedformats/ may not be available in the future.
 When interagency common formats and instructions are promulgated, their use will be required.
-SC strongly encourages all researchers to use the online SciENcv system to ensure that their documents are prepared in the appropriate format with the least inconvenience.
+SC strongly encourages all researchers to use the online SciENcv system to ensure that their documents are prepared in the appropriate format.